K3 Literacy

 What are Book Handling Skills?

-Likewise, during this "pre-literacy" phase, early learners learn "how books work" such as books have titles, are read from front to back, need to be oriented so they are upside up, and their pages should be turned one at a time.
-They also discover that stories are created by people and that we call the person who wrote the story the author.
-Of course, it is a great idea to point out the special qualities of books and print even to the youngest of literacy learners.
+During the "pre-literacy" phase, early learners learn "how books work" such as books have titles, are read from front to back, need to be oriented so they are upside up, and that the pages should be turned one at a time.
+They also discover that writing is created by a person referred to as the author.
+Be sure to point out the special qualities of books and print even to the youngest of literacy learners.

 Copyright © 2025 K3 Literacy - All Rights Reserved.